 By law, sellers are required to disclose anything that they know is wrong with the home; you’re also protected by a home inspection clause.
 Having a home inspection means that a professional home inspector will come and examine the home to give you an accurate picture of the home’s condition.
 The report will include the home’s interior, exterior, foundation, insulation, electrical wiring, plumbing, and more.
 A home inspector will not comment on the value of the home, or whether or not you should consider buying the home.
 Their only job is to report on the condition of the home.

 It’s a good idea to be there during the inspection if possible.
 A good inspector will show you everything he or she is looking for.
 It can help to know what you’ll need to replace or update, and what to be on the lookout for that might give you problems down the road.
 The inspector should give you a copy of the report.
 Depending on what the home inspection turns up, you’ll have the opportunity to possibly renegotiate the contract to offer less for the home, or require the homeowner to make specific repairs before agreeing to close on the home sale.

 What about working with a real estate agent?
 Real estate professionals can be very helpful in the home buying process.
-The benefit of using us for your financing is that we work with some of the best real estate agents in the business.
-Check with one of our loan professionals, they know exactly who will be best suited to you’re your needs and goals.
+The benefit of using us for your financing is that we work with real estate agents in the business.
+Check with one of our loan professionals, they know exactly who will be suited to you’re your needs and goals.

 Some of the benefits of using a real estate agent;